 8.3.
 Agilent Data

-Agilent Q-TOF data can be loaded provided that MassHunter software is installed on the same computer as PEAKS.
+Agilent Q-TOF data can be loaded in PEAKS provided that MassHunter Data Access (MHDAC) library is installed on the same computer as PEAKS.
+The MHDAC library is bundled with PEAKS and can be installed during PEAKS installation.